freepn/fpnd/README_0.9.0-release-notes_DRAFT.rst

 A supported linux distribution, mainly something that uses `.ebuilds` (eg, Gentoo or funtoo) or a supported Ubuntu series, currently bionic 18.0.4 LTS, or focal 20.0.4 LTS (see the above`PPA on Launchpad`_).
-Note you can also use the focal PPA series on the latest kali images.
+Note you can also use the focal PPA series on the latest kali images, however, the the fpnd.service is broken agoinst the latest systemd upgrade to 264 or higher (and there is no fix yet).

 3.1 - Packages and Source Code
 ------------------------------